decentraland/sdk7-goerli-plaza/video-streaming/README.md

 4. Open the Decentraland Editor tab, and press **Run Scene**

+> Note: When running a preview of the scene inside Visual Studio Code, some video formats may not be supported.
+If your video doesn't play, try clicking the **Open in browser** button on top of the preview window.

 Alternatively, you can use the command line:

 1. Open a command line window and navigate to the scene root directory